antonyxsik/Normalization-Paper/README.md

 ## Cite this as:

-If you wish to cite this paper, please do so with the following BibTeX:
+If you use this code in your work or simply need to cite this paper, please do so with the following BibTeX:

 ```{bibtex}
 @misc{sikorski2024normalizing,